Interstate 15 in California: Express lanes

-The HOT lanes in Riverside County, administered by the Riverside County Transportation Commission (RCTC), have different toll polices than the ones in San Diego County, administered by the San Diego Association of Governments (SANDAG).
+As of January 2025, some toll polices differ between the counties.
+The HOT lanes in San Diego County are simply branded as the "I-15 Express Lanes" and are administered by the San Diego Association of Governments (SANDAG).
+The ones in Riverside County are branded as "Riverside Express" and are administered by the Riverside County Transportation Commission (RCTC).
 In both segments, solo drivers are tolled using a congestion pricing system based on the real-time levels of traffic.
 All tolls are collected using an open road tolling system, and therefore there are no toll booths to receive cash.

-For the segment in Riverside County, carpools with three or more people have toll-free access, provided they have a FasTrak Flex transponder with its switch set to indicate the number of the vehicle's occupants (1, 2, or 3 or more).
+For the segment in Riverside County, carpools with three or more people and motorcycles are not charged.
+Each vehicle is required to carry a FasTrak Flex transponder with its switch set to indicate the number of the vehicle's occupants (1, 2, or 3+).
 Solo drivers and carpools with two people may also use the FasTrak standard tag without the switch.
-Drivers without any FasTrak tag on the Riverside County HOT lanes will be assessed a toll violation regardless of whether they qualified for free.
-For the segment in San Diego County, each solo driver is required to carry a FasTrak transponder, while carpools, vanpools, transit riders, clean air vehicles, and motorcycles are not required to pay a toll.
-SANDAG does not offer the switchable FasTrak Flex tags directly, and instead instructs those drivers who do qualify for free to just remove their FasTrak standard tag off their windshield or cover it in the provided mylar bag to avoid being charged.
+Those with clean air vehicles need to apply to get a 15 percent discount.
+Drivers without any FasTrak tag will be assessed a toll violation regardless of whether they qualified for free.

+For the segment in San Diego County, each solo driver is required to carry a FasTrak transponder, while carpools, motorcycles, and clean air vehicles are not charged.
+SANDAG does not use or offer the switchable FasTrak Flex tags directly, and instead instructs those drivers who do qualify for free to just remove their FasTrak tag off their windshield or cover it in the provided mylar bag to avoid being charged.

-A separate project in San Bernardino County would extend the express lanes to Duncan Canyon Road in Fontana, and there are also long-range plans to extend the toll lanes at least as far south as SR 74 (Central Avenue) in Lake Elsinore.
+There are long-range plans to extend the Riverside County segment at least as far south as SR 74 (Central Avenue) in Lake Elsinore.
+A separate project would extend the express lanes from Cantu-Galleano Ranch Road into San Bernardino County as far north as Duncan Canyon Road in Fontana.
+Phase 1 of the San Bernardino County extension started construction in March 2025 up to just north of Foothill Boulevard.